masszhou/spconv_lite/README.md

 # 1. Introduction
+Implementation of sparse convolution is quite different from traditional dense convolution in GPU level.

-a light weight version of [spconv project](https://github.com/traveller59/spconv) by Yan Yan
+this project is a lightweight version of [spconv project](https://github.com/traveller59/spconv) by Yan Yan

 The work in this repository is mainly involved with following papers:
 * [3D Semantic Segmentation with Submanifold Sparse Convolutional Networks](https://arxiv.org/abs/1711.10275)